 Most children in public schools in Uganda rarely get such training – other than the casual mentions when teachers are in class.

-ICMIIST, implementing creative methodological innovations for inclusive & sustainable transport planning, a research project supported by the British Academy and implemented by Stockholm Environmental Institute in Nairobi and Kampala, is using creative methods to engage the school on road safety.
+implementing Creative Methodological Innovations for Inclusive & Sustainable Transport Planning (i-CMiiST), a research project supported by the British Academy and implemented by Stockholm Environmental Institute in Nairobi and Kampala, is using creative methods to engage the school on road safety.
 The team is engaging a pupils between 5 years and 10 years.

 The team plans to put a temporary 3D zebra crossing at the intervention site that most of these pupils use everyday to school.